CommieDwarf/Robinson-Crusoe/README.md

 gathering resources, building and upgrading camp and building inventions.
 At the beginning you own 2 random utility items for e.g. pistol.
 <br>
-The game contains with different phases in which different things happen  (for e.g weather phase where you are disposed to weather effects)
+The game contains with different phases in which different things happen  (for e.g. weather phase where you are disposed to weather effects)
 Game can be played solo or with max.
 4 players.